HADRONS AND BARYONIC SYSTEMS

 Our members have been taking an active part in the preparation of proposals and interpretation of experiments at JLab (USA), Tohoku University (Japan) and MAMI at Mainz (Germany).

-L. Majling, J. Mares, and M. Sotona won the Award of the Czech.
+L. Majling, J. Mares, O. Richter, M. Sotona and J. Zofka won the Award of the Czech.
 Academy of Sciences 1992.

 D. Gazda won the CAS O. Wichterle Award for outstanding young Scientists 2018.

 A. Cieply won the CAS O. Wichterle Award for outstanding young Scientists 2002.